gregecmaregec/gregecmaregec.github.io/_projects/risk_n_compliance.md

 The usage and implementation of the data outputted by AI systems bears significant scrutiny.

 <b>Compliance consideration:</b><br>
-IS it clear which party is liable for ensuring the factual validity of AI outputs?
+Is it clear which party holds the liability for ensuring the factual validity of AI outputs used commercially?

 <br>